pypa/distlib/docs/tutorial.rst

   :class:`AggregatingLocator` to satisfy requirements from installed distributions before looking elsewhere for them.

+* :class:`JSONLocator` -- this uses an improved JSON metadata schema and returns data on all versions of a distribution, including dependencies, using a single network request.

 * :class:`AggregatingLocator` -- this takes a list of other aggregators and delegates finding projects to them.
 It can either return the first result found (i.e. from the first aggregator in the list provided which returns a